 The Elk Glen property is located directly adjacent to the south boundary of Riding Mountain National Park, and spans 1,596 acres (646 hectares).
 The property is defined by hilly topography and is characterized by a diverse mosaic of habitat types, including forest, wetlands and prairie.

 The northern reaches of the property are characterized by mixed-wood forest, tamarack fens, swamps and marshes.
 Moving south, the forest transitions into aspen hardwood forests and oak-dominated woodlands.
-Fescue prairie and oak savanna are interspersed along the dry ridges and south-facing slopes.
+Fescue prairie and oak savannah are interspersed along the dry ridges and south-facing slopes.
 The property is bi-sected north-south by a small stream and riparian wetlands.

 Conservation of the forest matrix, such as that on the Elk Glen property, contributes to ecological integrity and connectivity of the Riding Mountain uplands and western Manitoba escarpment.
-Grassland management practices include the use of prescribed fire and grazing to improve the condition of fescue prairie and oak savanna.
+Grassland management practices include the use of prescribed fire and grazing to improve the condition of fescue prairie and oak savannah.

 Species of interest

 Species of interest that can be found on the Elk Glen property include bear, moose, elk, olive-sided flycatcher and the Canada warbler.

 Interested in visiting?